adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 faithful and bear true allegiance to Her Majesty Queen Victoria, Her heirs and successors according to law.

-(NOTE.---*The name of the King or Queen of the United Kingdom of Great Britain and Ireland for the time being is to be substituted from time to time.)*
+(NOTE.—*The name of the King or Queen of the United Kingdom of Great Britain and Ireland for the time being is to be substituted from time to time.)*